Cluster Zuid (2022-2024)

-The renovation of Cluster Zuid (P.N. van Eyckhof-Van Wijkplaats) is the third project in the redevelopment of the Humanities Campus.
+The renovation of the Herta Mohr building (formerly known as Cluster Zuid) is completed.
+It is the third project in the redevelopment of the Humanities Campus.
 With the renewal of these buildings, the university ensures a sustainable campus with modern facilities.
 The university wants to create an attractive educational environment where social interaction is stimulated, and where students and employees like to spend their time.
+The conversion of the original seven ‘houses’ has created a single spacious, light and attractive environment under a glass roof.

 Approach

-The first step in the renovation by CZ comprises the work to be completed in the basement.
-After this, the middle ’house’ will be demolished.
-The complex is made up of seven parts, referred to as ‘houses’.
-The demolition of the central house will provide an open space with a great deal of daylight in the heart of the complex.
-After the renovation, this will form the central meeting place for the building.
-Several weeks before the start, an information evening will be organised for local residents.
+The complex originally was made up by seven parts, referred to as ‘houses’.
+The central 'house' has been demolished to create an open space with a great deal of daylight in the heart of the complex.
+This forms the central meeting place for the building.

 The design

-Because this building forms an architectural trinity with the University Library and Cluster Noord (M. de Vrieshof), the facade will stay largely intact.
+The facade stayed largely intact.
 The design team - with architect firm De Zwarte Hond - took the vision of the original architect Joop van Stigt into consideration during the design proces, in order to guarantee a respectful transformation of the building.

-The renovated building will have a modern ambiance, with attractive spaces for students and employees to meet each other.
-Cluster Zuid will feature more than 700 study spots with 20 new rooms for workings groups, as well as two big lecture halls.
+The renovated building has a modern ambiance, with attractive spaces for students and employees to meet each other.
+Cluster Zuid features more than 700 study spots with 20 new rooms for workings groups, as well as two big lecture halls.
 A pleasant working environment is created with places to work individually as well as in groups (common and meeting rooms).
-The orientation of the building will be improved as well.
+The orientation of the building has been improved as well.

 - The Leiden University Institute for Area Studies (LIAS);